Crowland: Geography

 Crowland is nearer to the outskirts of Peterborough than Spalding, and (similar to other settlements of the Welland) is less than 1 mi north of the boundary with the City of Peterborough.
 The main road is the A16, which provides connections with Spalding to the north and Peterborough to the south (via the A47).
 The east-west B1166 connects with Deeping St. James, the north side of the Welland to the west and Holbeach Drove to the east, and Thorney is accessed via the B1040 to the south-east.

 From 1894 the parish, being the only part of the Peterborough Rural Sanitary District in Lincolnshire, formed its own Crowland Rural District.
 This was merged into Spalding Rural District under a County Review Order in the 1930s.
 It has formed part of the South Holland district since April 1974.

-Crowland falls within the drainage area of the Welland and Deepings Internal Drainage Board.
+Crowland falls within the drainage area of the North Level District Internal Drainage Board.